nhsbsa-data-analytics/nhsbsaShinyR/README.md

 It includes several dummy modules demonstrating using markdown, scrollytell and `{highcharter}` with an NHSBSA theme applied.

 Also included is a sample `data-raw/` script.
-Much of the data used in NHSBSA dashboards can be sensitive, so the `data/` directory should be included in the `.gitignore` in the initial commit of your new repo.
+Much of the data used in NHSBSA dashboards can be sensitive, so the `data/` directory in most cases should be included in the `.gitignore` in the initial commit of your new repo (`usethis::use_git_ignore("data")`).

 There are also github actions to check that code conforms to `lintr` (https://lintr.r-lib.org/), passes `R CMD check` and to run a `gitleaks` check.